-Unlike mainstream OB/GYNs, NaPro doctors don’t use birth-control pills, which flood the body with a constant dose of a synthetic, factory-made version of progesterone, called progestin, every day.
+Unlike mainstream OB/GYNs, NaPro doctors don’t use birth-control pills, which flood the body with a constant dose of a synthetic, factory-made version of progesterone every day.
 In a healthy woman, progesterone is highest after ovulation, so that’s when NaPro doctors supplement with bio-identical progesterone and personalize the dose for the individual woman, using the patient’s charts as a guide to determine when the medication should be administered.
-Some women take progesterone as a pill–either orally or as a vaginal suppository–but the best-absorbed form is “progesterone in oil” intramuscular injections.
+Some women take progesterone as an oral pill or vaginally as a suppository, while others take it as “progesterone in oil” intramuscular injections.

 What about after conception?
 “If a woman is pregnant, her NaPro doctor will evaluate her natural progesterone production every two weeks throughout her entire pregnancy.
 Replacement will depend on her lab levels and how far along she is in the pregnancy; progesterone should only be replaced to physiological levels,” Jung writes.
 The emphasis is on restoring the body to as close to a natural healthy performance as possible.